danfuzz/samizdat/samtoc/README.md

 * `--binary` &mdash; Compile all the way to a `.samb` binary addon library.
   This is only valid if a single source file is specified.

-* `--core-dir=<dir-name>` &mdash; Indicate where to find the core library.
+* `--core-dir=<dir-name>`, `--no-core-dir` &mdash; Indicates where to find the core library.
 This is what is searched when asked to import / resolve a module which is otherwise not found.
 This directory should be the "single module" directory of a core library.
 See below for details; e.g. it should point at `.../corelib` and *not* `.../corelib/modules`.

+  If `--no-core-dir` is specified, this suppresses any setting of the core library directory.

-  If not provided, this defaults to an appropriate directory for the runtime being compiled for.
+  If neither option is provided, this defaults to an appropriate directory for the runtime being compiled for.

 * `--dir-selection` &mdash; Indicates that the file arguments take the form of (first argument) a directory whose contents are to be compiled, followed